dynamicexpresso/DynamicExpresso/README.md

 - Allow the user to inject customizable rules and logic without recompiling

 	In a tool used to collect Performance Counter data I have used Dynamic Expresso to filter and transform the output data.
 	In this way the user can insert custom filter or transform logic.
-For more information see [Counter Catch](https://github.com/davideicardi/CounterCatch).
+For an example see [Counter Catch](https://github.com/davideicardi/CounterCatch).

 - Evaluate dynamic functions or commands
 - LINQ dynamic query